LunarWatcher/lunarwatcher.github.io/content/til/cpp/incomplete-time-parsing.md

 auto res = std::chrono::system_clock::from_time_t(std::mktime(tm));
 ```

+The idea here is to let the parser override the time in all undefined fields.
+This means that everything else is compared relative to today.
+Did only the day, month, and time get inputted?
+Use the current year, infer the millis from that.
+Stonks!

 Though honestly, std::chrono having such abysmal support presents challenges.
 To print it, it has to be converted back to a `struct tm`, and shoved through `put_time`, or alternatively `strftime` if you happen to understand the parameters of it.
 It might be worth just leaving it as an `std::tm` instead to avoid unnecessary conversions.